 What classes will I take?

-The mathematics major (30 hours) requires Calculus I, II, and III; Linear Algebra, and Problem Seminar.
-Additional courses in mathematics are chosen to complement the student's mathematics interests and objectives through consultation with the student's department advisor.
+Both mathematics majors require Calculus I, II, and III; Linear Algebra, and Problem Seminar.
+For the B.A., additional courses in mathematics are chosen to complement the student's mathematics interests and objectives through consultation with the student's department advisor.
+For the B.S., coursework also includes courses in physics, chemistry, and programming and prepares students for graduate-level study.

 What kind of jobs can I anticipate after graduation?